hanschen/vim-ipython-cell/README.md

 If you use Neovim, make sure you have the [neovim] Python package installed.

 [neovim]: https://pypi.org/project/neovim/

+> The `IPythonCellExecuteCell` command does not work, it seems to run the wrong
+> cell.

+Try to add the following to your configuration file:

+    let g:ipython_cell_prefer_external_copy = 1

+Make sure you have a [supported clipboard program](#supported-clipboard-programs).
+installed.

 > Why isn't this plugin specific to Python by default?
 In other words, why do
 > I have to add all this extra stuff to make this plugin Python-specific?